-Garden Grove, California
+Garden Grove, CA

-Chemical & material
+Chemical & Material Manufacturing

-In Garden Grove, California, Saint-Gobain maintains a 230,000 square foot manufacturing plastics plant that crafts critical sealing and polymer parts for high-performance aerospace and space rocket technology as part of their Seals business.
+For over 350 years, Saint-Gobain has operated as one of the world’s largest building materials companies and manufacturers of innovative material solutions.
+Originally founded in France during the reign of Louis XIV, the company maintains a 230,000 square foot manufacturing plastics plant in Garden Grove, California that crafts critical sealing and polymer parts for high-performance aerospace and space rocket technology.
 The plant is full of energy-intensive equipment, including injection molders, conveyor systems, semiconductors, and chillers.

 Operating six days a week, Saint-Gobain’s energy bills add up to become a topline expense, especially with summer demand spikes from heat waves and wildfires.
 By identifying opportunities for optimization within its energy infrastructure, Saint-Gobain gains access to new cash flows that can be leveraged for key strategic initiatives.
-A culture of innovation and sustainability led Saint-Gobain to Stem’s energy storage service powered by Athena, the world’s first artificial intelligence (AI) for energy storage.
+A culture of innovation and sustainability led the company to Stem’s energy storage service powered by Athena, the world’s first artificial intelligence (AI) for energy storage.

 Despite energy efficiency upgrades, operating heavy machinery throughout the plant still creates excessive heat that’s expensive to control.
 Additionally, equipment start-up at the beginning of shifts can create huge demand spikes.
 With strict production demands to meet, Saint-Gobain can’t afford to restructure operations just to manage time-of-use charges on the plant’s energy bill